 there are a lot of textures in this crisp and crunchy snack. along with fresh flavors and tastes. sukha bhel puri is crisp, crunchy, tangy and spicy – chatpata 🙂

-you can see vendors selling sukha bhel at railway stations or at outside schools or colleges of mumbai. basically, there are two types of bhel popular in mumbai – dry and wet bhel. this recipe is for dry bhel puri. there is another version made in calcutta known as jhal muri which is a popular calcutta street food.
+you can see vendors selling sukha bhel at railway stations or at outside schools or colleges of mumbai. basically, there are two types of bhel popular in mumbai – dry and wet bhel. this recipe is for dry bhel puri.

 i have already posted recipe of wet bhel puri. the main difference between these two bhel variety is that in the wet bhel puri green chutney, sweet chutney and red chutney is used. whereas in dry bhel dry spice powders and a dry green chutney are added. i have seen some vendors adding the green chutney and some do not add.